bit4woo/knife/README.md

 7. Dismiss

-   Dismiss useless requests (eg. *.firefox.com *.mozilla.com) from proxy . see below screen shot to know more.
+   Dismiss useless requests (eg. *.firefox.com *.mozilla.com) from proxy. see below screen shot to know more.

 ##### Tab